 RubyMac - A true McIntosh that colors early and hangs well on the tree.
 Tree has a vigorous growth habit with a pleasant, spreading canopy.
 Sweet, aromatic fruit develops a solid-red blush with minimal striping.
 Flesh is a cream color with a tinge of green.
 Discovered in Comstock Park, Michigan in 1999.
 Keeps up to 6 months in proper storage.
 Ripens in mid to late September.

 September Wonder Fuji - Fuji flavor, up to six weeks sooner!
 This variety gives colder zones an opportunity to grow these popular apples and enjoy their superior homegrown flavor.
 Introduced circa 1997.
 Cold-hardy.
 Ripens in mid September.

 Sansa - Sansa was developed in Japan, a product of a Gala x Akane cross.
 It picks one week before Gala and resembles Gala in both fruit color and firmness.
 Sansa has excellent fresh eating qualities and keeps well.
 This variety is very tolerant to heat and has, in turn, performed well in warmer districts.

 Zestar - A new favorite - think Honeycrisp but without the honey - substitute brown sugar!
 Sweet and tangy.
 Taste tests prove that these Minnesota-bred beauties are a big winner.
 Early season apple.
 Fruit keeps up to two months in proper refrigeration.
 Cold-hardy.
-Ripens in early August.
+Ripens in mid-late August.

 Cortland - Won’t turn brown!
 This productive tree bears gorgeous ruby red apples with a snowy center that won’t brown in salads.
 Also perfect for pies and cider.
 Originates from Geneva, New York in 1898.
 Cold-hardy.
 It is by far the prettiest apple we grow!